List of Ontario colonization roads: Gallery

-The Ottawa and Opeongo Road
+Ottawa and Opeongo Road

 The Ottawa and Opeongo Road, also known as the Opeongo Line, was one of the initial colonization roads surveyed by Hamlet Burritt and A. H. Sims under the supervision of Robert Bell in 1851–52.
 It was constructed westward from Renfrew beginning in 1854, reaching as far as the Hastings Road in Whitney by 1865; thereafter the survey line continued to Opeongo Lake.
 Today, Highway 60 follows the old road between Algonquin Park and east of Barry's Bay.
 At that point, the road branches out to the southeast, following portions of Renfrew County Road 66, 512 and 64.
 Approximately 5 km west of Dacre, it encounters Highway 41.
 From there to Renfrew, Highway 132 follows the old road.

 Several songs have been written about the Opeongo Line, one of the most recent by Canadian singer-songwriter Terry McLeish.
 His song, "The Opeongo Line", has been included in several musicals and a tourist CD production of this historic road.

 The now-abandoned settlement of Newfoundout was created as a result of the Opeongo Road and Public Land Act.
 Thirteen pioneer families took up occupation on the land they had been granted up a mountainside 6 km off the main road.
 These families struggled to farm the rocky soil for thirty years, from the 1860s to the 1890s, while their settlement failed to attract institutions or other settlers.
 It was officially declared abandoned by 1948.
 More recently, the ruined log cabins have occasionally attracted photographers due to their high level of preservation.

-The Parry Sound Road
+Parry Sound Road

 The Parry Sound Road ran between Bracebridge and Parry Sound.
 The communities of Rosseau and Horseshoe Lake were developed along the route.

 The road began 15 km north of Bracebridge on the Muskoka Road and proceeded in a northerly and later northwesterly direction.

 The route follows present-day Muskoka District Road 4 (Manitoba Street, Raymond Road), Muskoka District Road 35, Highway 141, and Highway 400/Highway 69.

 A portion of the old tract exists as Old Parry Sound Road east of Ullswater, Ontario.

-The Pembroke and Mattawan Road
+Pembroke and Mattawan Road

 The Pembroke and Mattawan Road was proposed by the Minister of Agriculture Allan McNab in 1852.
 A survey was conducted in 1853 and construction began in 1854.
 By 1875, the road was officially open in the summer months.
 The original road went through what is now Canadian Forces Base Petawawa and the Atomic Energy lands north of the town of Chalk River.
 It followed what is now the Balmer Bay road east of the town of Deep River.
 West of Deep River, the old road winds back and forth across Highway 17, which was built in the 1930s.